ThreadedbyP/CSIT-121-WORK/README.md

 # CSIT-121-WORK
-Storing al HTML i will be learning this semester
+Storing all HTML i will be learning this semester